Yvitex/Obsidian_Notes/Computer Science/Machine Learning/Plotting Linear Regression for Model with Training Dataset.md

 ```
 ![[Pasted image 20220623170326.png]]

 But as we could see, we are workign with a transformed PRICE data.
-We need to revert it back using Euler's number we could use using [[Numpy Module]] in the syntax of `np.e`
+We need to revert it back using [[Euler's Number]] we could use using [[Numpy Module]] in the syntax of `np.e`

 ```python
 plt.figure(figsize=[14, 9])